 Though most doctors request payment in full prior to surgery, it doesn’t hurt to ask if you can setup a payment plan.
 In some cases, doctors provide patients with repayment plans that offer more flexibility than other payment methods.

 If all else fails, saving up the cash for your procedure may just be smartest choice.
 It may not be sexy, but the best answer for most people is to save each month until you have the bill covered then get the procedure done, says financial adviser Michael Masiello.

 Are you considering plastic surgery?
-Learn more about financing your plastic surgery procedure in Seattle.
+Learn more about financing your cosmetic surgery procedure in Seattle.